 Before I get into these topics, it goes without saying that you should consult a legal professional about this topic to get to know everything in detail.
 I am going to try my best to explain the legality of the situation but it might not be an accurate representation of the law.

-When it comes to the technicality, it is not strictly illegal for you to weld your truck frame.
-But according to the law, it has to strictly adhere to the manufacturer’s guidelines.
+It is not strictly illegal for you to weld your truck frame.
+According to the law, it has to strictly adhere to the manufacturer’s guidelines.
 This is what is stated at the federal level but may be different at the state or the local level.
 I will state again that if you have plans to weld on your truck or commercial vehicles, consult an attorney before you do it.

 IS IT OKAY FOR YOU TO DRIVE A COMMERCIAL VEHICLE WITH WELDED FRAME ON THE HIGHWAY?

 Any commercial vehicle which includes a bus, large truck, or an 18-wheeler can only be operated on the highway with a welded frame if it strictly adheres to the manufacturer’s guidelines.
 If you are going to do the weld on your own, the probability of your vehicle adhering to the strict guidelines is going to be very low.
 This law has been stated under the Federal Motor Carrier Safety Administration Title 49: Subtitle B: Chapter III: Subchapter B: Part 393.201 (d).

 These guidelines are usually pretty strictly enforced and for a moment it might seem like overkill but all of this is done for safety purposes.
 It goes without saying that large vehicles or any vehicle for that matter poses a safety risk not just for the people inside the car but to the surroundings as well. and you don’t want a structurally weak 18-wheeler crashing into anything.